Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

-Our third main contribution is the \emph{unified treatment and generalization of all previously known safe queries}, i.e.\ those that can be evaluated with a query plan in polynomial time in the size of the database (\autoref{sec:optimizationsWithSchema}).
-Safe conjunctive queries without self-joins have so far been defined for query reliability based on the occurrence of variables across subgoals (``hierarchical queries''), or taking into account functional dependencies, notably keys \cite{DBLP:journals/vldb/DalviS07,DBLP:conf/icde/OlteanuHK09}, or if a subset of relations is deterministic \cite{DBLP:journals/vldb/DalviS07}.
-We show that our approach naturally generalizes all safe queries: for every query that is either safe (whether due to variable co-occurrence, key constraints, or presence of deterministic tables) or just data-safe\footnote{A query $q$ over a database $D$ is ``data-safe'' if there exists a query plan that calculates the query reliability $q$ over $D$ correctly.
-The notion of data-safety thus generalizes the query-centric notion of safety by including the database instance (see~\cite{JhaOS2010:EDBT} for details).}, reliability and propagation scores always coincide; for every query that is not safe, our approach still returns a unique, well-defined score in polynomial time.
+(3) We generalize the algorithm to take into consideration schema knowledge on deterministic relations and functional dependencies~(\autoref{sec:optimizationsWithSchema}).
+In particular, we give a \emph{unified treatment and generalization of all previously known PTIME self-join free conjunctive queries}, i.e.\ those that can be evaluated with a query plan in polynomial time in the size of the database, and show that our approach naturally generalizes all known PTIME queries: for every query that is PTIME (whether due to key constraints, or the presence of deterministic tables), reliability and propagation scores always coincide; for every query that is \#P-hard, our approach still returns a unique, well-defined score in polynomial time.

-Our forth main contribution is a set targeted \emph{multi-query optimization techniques} that considerably speed up the time needed to evaluate the propagation score~(\autoref{sec:optimizations}).
-Instead of evaluating each minimal plan separately, we merge them into one single query plan and further use views to reuse intermediate results to reduce the amount of redundant calculation.
-We further show how to simplify the plan in the presence of functional dependencies or a subset of relations which are deterministic.

-\introparagraph{Outline} We review and introduce basic definitions and notations (\autoref{sec:background}), then formally introduce query dissociation and the propagation score (\autoref{sec:dissociation}).
-We prove its strong connection to query plans (\autoref{sec:plans}), then give two optimizations based on schema knowledge (\autoref{sec:optimizationsWithSchema}) and three general optimizations to calculate propagation very efficiently (\autoref{sec:optimizations}).
-We evaluate our approach (\autoref{sec:experiments}), discuss related work (\autoref{sec:relatedWork}), before we conclude (\autoref{sec:conclusion}).
-All proofs are included in the appendix.

-\introparagraph{Prior publications} \specificref{Section}{sec:dissociation}, and parts of \autoref{sec:plans} are based on a workshop paper~\cite{GatterbauerJS2010:MUD}. \autoref{sec:plans} includes a new, simpler minimal query enumeration algorithm.
-The optimizations from \autoref{sec:optimizationsWithSchema} and \autoref{sec:optimizations} make query evaluations actually practical and are new, as well as the extensive evaluations of \autoref{sec:experiments}.
-The appendix includes the complete set of proofs, plus new connections between relevance on graph and hypergraphs.
-In very recent work~\cite{DBLP:journals/tods/GatterbauerS14}, we apply the idea of dissociation to both upper \emph{and} lower bound the probability of Boolean functions, but discuss the connection to query evaluation only in passing.
-In this paper, we only focus on upper bounds for ranking, as we had previously shown them to be tighter than lower bounds.